The Balance Of The 4Cs: Cut, Clarity, Color & Carat

 Diamonds are so durable and hard they also have many industrial uses.
 Diamond drill bits, saw blades, and grinders are an excellent use of the durable diamond.
 In fact, nearly 80% of mined diamonds are found to be unsuitable for use in jewelry and sent on their way to other industrial uses.

-HPHT vs. CVD Grown Diamonds: What’s the Difference?
+HPHT vs. CVD Lab Grown Diamonds: What’s the Difference?

 Basically, there are two possible ways to alternatively create diamonds: High Pressure-High Temperature (HPHT) or Chemical Vapor Deposition (CVD).